manojmone/DevOps-Bootcamp/gitops/gitops.rst

 GitOps on a Laptop
 ++++++++++++++++++++++++++++++++++++++++++

-Welcome to the third lab of the DevOps Bootcamp!
+Welcome to the GitOps lab!

-You will create a typical developer workstation and use it to configure access to a Git repository.
+You will create a typical developer workstation Mac/Windows.

 .. note::